adroi3/Pomodoro-Traffic-Light-Visualizer/README.md

 It is configured to use Visual Studio Code as an IDE.

-If you want to debug it, you must run following npm commands:
+If you want to configure it, you must run following npm commands:
 - `npm install -g typescript`
 - `npm install -g rimraf`